Utah Solar Panel Savings Calculator

 What is the solar payback period in Utah?

-The average payback period for solar panels in Utah is approximately 12 years.
+Based on the inputs above, the payback period for solar panels in Utah is approximately 16.8 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.